ijrussell/essential-fsharp/Chapters/10 - Object Programming.md

         |> fun s -> if s = "" then string value else s
 ```

-Notice that we don't need to assign the constructor argument with a let binding to use it.
+Note that we don't need to assign the constructor argument with a let binding to use it.

 Now we need to pass the mapping in as the argument to the constructor in the doFizzBuzz function: